GlueCoders/java_to_python/_posts/2018-04-23-classintro.md

 #### Constructor

 Constructor is defined by `__init__` function.
 In Python classes there can be only one constructor.
-The first parameter is always `self` as told above, apart from that constructor can take parameters which can be stored at instance level.
+The first parameter is always `self` as told above for instance methods, apart from that constructor can take parameters which can be stored at instance level.

 ```
 class Car: